-- For every dollar spent in 2018 in the U.S. on domestically produced food (food dollar), U.S. farmers sold 14.6 cents of farm products to non-farm establishments (farm share), up from 14.4 cents in 2017.
-This is the first year-to-year increase in the farm share since 2011.
+- For every dollar spent in 2019 in the U.S. on domestically produced food (food dollar), U.S. farmers sold 14.3 cents of farm products to non-farm establishments (farm share), up from 14.2 cents in 2018.
+With revisions to 2018 statistics reflected in the current updates, the 2019 farm share is the first year-to-year increase in the farm share since 2011.

 - Food processing costs decreased for a 4th-straight year, reaching 14.7 cents per food dollar.
 This decrease is the lowest level reported by the current series, which started with statistics back to 1993.

 - Food-service costs per food dollar rose in 2019, to 38.5 cents, increasing for 10 of the past 11 years since 2008 when food service costs were 29.0 cents.

 - Both wholesale trade costs (8.4 cents) and retail trade costs (12.1 cents) remained at their lowest proportions reported by the current series, which provides statistics back to 1993.

 - These latest updates to the food dollar series cover the period just prior to the COVID-19 pandemic outbreak in the United States and do not reflect any pandemic induced impacts to any of the statistical series reported in the food-dollar-data product.